taogen-docs/resources-of-learning/#cs-foundations.md

 <br>

-Must Read

-- Interactive Computer Graphics: A Top-Down Approach with WebGL (7th, 2014) by Edward Angel and Dave Shreiner
-- Mathematics for Computer Graphics by John Vince
+Computer Graphics

-- Mathematics for 3D Game Programming and Computer Graphics (3rd, 2011) by Eric Lengyel
-- 3D math primer for graphics and game development by Fletcher Dunn
-- Computer Graphics: Principles and Practice (3rd, 2013) by John F. Hughes, van Dam, Andries
+- **Computer Graphics: Principles and Practice** (3rd, 2013) by John F. Hughes, van Dam, Andries [4.20, 358]
+- **Real-Time Rendering** by Tomas Akenine-Möller, Eric Haines [4.50, 321]
+- Fundamentals of Computer Graphics by Peter Shirley [3.80, 111]
-- Computer Graphics Principles and Practice in C: Principles & Practice in C by James D. Foley, Andries van Dam, Steven K. Feiner, F. Hughes John
+- Computer Graphics Principles and Practice in C: Principles & Practice in C by James D. Foley, Andries van Dam, Steven K. Feiner, F. Hughes John [4.67, 9]
-- Fundamentals of Computer Graphics by Peter Shirley
-- Foundations of 3D Computer Graphics by Steven J. Gortler
-- Physically Based Rendering: From Theory to Implementation by Greg Humphreys and Matt Pharr
+- Physically Based Rendering: From Theory to Implementation by Greg Humphreys and Matt Pharr [4.56, 167]
-- Real-Time Rendering by Tomas Akenine-Möller, Eric Haines
+- Foundations of 3D Computer Graphics by Steven J. Gortler [4.00, 16]
+- Interactive Computer Graphics: A Top-Down Approach with WebGL (7th, 2014) by Edward Angel and Dave Shreiner [3.08, 13]

+Mathematics for Computer Graphics

+- **3D math primer for graphics and game development** by Fletcher Dunn [4.12, 206]
+- Mathematics for 3D Game Programming and Computer Graphics (3rd, 2011) by Eric Lengyel [3.96, 196]
+- Mathematics for Computer Graphics by John Vince [3.85, 26]

 OpenGL